Detox Water for Bloating: DIY Recipes & Remedies

 Tips for Incorporating Detox Water Into Your Diet

-So, you want to lose weight and start detoxing your body with more water but are unsure where to start.
+So, you want to lose weight and detox your body with more water but are unsure where to start.
 Well, we’re here to help!
 Here are a few tips for incorporating detox water into your diet:

 Start small

-If you’re not used to drinking adequate amounts of water, then start off slowly by adding just a splash of detox water to your routine.
+If you’re not used to drinking adequate amounts of water, then slowly add just a splash of detox water to your routine.
 As your stomach gets used to the extra fluid, you can gradually increase the amount.

 Make it convenient

-Keep a pitcher of detox water in the fridge so you always have some on hand.
+Keep a pitcher of detox water in the fridge to always have some on hand.

 Be creative